 transhumanist / human potential TV series, The Six Million Dollar

 Annie Besant was actively involved in the Fabian Society (The History of the Fabian Society by Edward R. Pease, 1916)

 See the essay Annie Besant’s Quest for Truth: Christianity, Secularism, and New Age Thought by Mark Bevir, which also refers to Aldous Huxley as a New Age thinker

 From the Wikipedia article on Aldous Huxley’s book, Doors of Perception: Huxley tried to connect drug use with spirituality:

 Huxley concludes that mescaline is not enlightenment or the Beatific vision, but a “gratuitous grace” . . .
 Huxley maintains that the person who has this experience will be transformed for the better

 Note that a mind-altering drug (“soma”) is essential to the scientific dictatorship portrayed in his novel, Brave New World, and it is a part of the required religious ceremonies.

-Activism Point: Rational formula from the Bible for assessing organizations or persons who are asking for your money and/or claiming to have truth (religions, governments, charities, medical institutions, pharmaceutical manufacturer, etc.) See Matthew 7:16-20:
+Activism Point: Rational formula from the Bible for assessing organizations or persons who are asking for your money and/or claiming to have truth (including religions, governments, charities, medical institutions, pharmaceutical manufacturers, etc.) See Matthew 7:16-20:

 16 Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?